AmitShirazi1/data_hw2/README.md

 hey there
 amit we should meet at 20:00
 have a great day
-we need to ginish that
+we need to finish that